1akewood/1akewood/README.md

 - Web server programmer in korea web industry.
 - I try to develop a system that can operate more reliably even if the service performs the same function.
-- I have experience also to web frontend, web backend, game client, game server, Amazon Web Service platform, GCP, others
+- I have experience also to web frontend, web backend, game client, game server, Amazon Web Service platform, GCP, others.

 ### Interest